Environment, Social and Governance (... and Tax)

 Welcome to the 2025 joint tax seminar webpage of the Universities of Ferrara, Budapest "ELTE", Heidelberg and Prague.
-The two-day event shall be dedicated to the impact of tax policies beyond the collection of revenue for the state and the use of fiscal tools to stimulate sustainable growth and inclusive policies.
+The two-day event will be dedicated to the impact of tax policies beyond revenue collection for the state and the use of fiscal tools to stimulate sustainable growth and inclusive policies.

-Taxes may stimulate behaviours, promote lifestyles, and meet people's necessities regarding housing, family protection, etc. Yet pursuing these goals has to be consistent with the ability to pay principle and other constitutional constraints to the power to tax as ruled by the domestic constitution and EU law.
+Taxes may stimulate behaviours, promote lifestyles, and meet people's necessities regarding housing, family protection, etc. Yet, pursuing these goals has to be consistent with the ability to pay principle and other constitutional constraints on the power to tax as ruled by the domestic constitution and EU law.
 The seminars shall investigate these limits and illuminate the new way of addressing European taxation.

 More info to come.